 Not Including Related Products

-In a traditional retail store, similar and/or complimentary items are placed near each other.
+Similar or complimentary items are placed near each other in a traditional retail store.
 This allows the customer to peruse and compare to make the right buying decision and possibly purchase something they had not previously thought about getting.
 How can you translate this in-store experience to your online shop?

 Use a product recommendation tool.
 Your customers will get a more personalized shopping experience, while you could ultimately see a higher average order value.